martireg/bmat/questions.md

 Part 2

-1. Imagine that the Single View has 20 million musical works, do you think your solution would have a similar response time?
+1. ##### Imagine that the Single View has 20 million musical works, do you think your solution would have a similar response time?

     The application would be slower, it queries the database on each work we want to insert/update/get by iswc, the linear complexity of a mongo find is O(n) if we don't use an index, so it would scale lineary with the number of works.

-2.
+2. ##### If not, what would you do to improve it?

     When inserting a new metadata I would conciliate all the works that contains before performing the conciliation to the live database, shortening the actual set of works to insert.